dan4ikV/RNNTrajectoryPrediction/README.md

 given sequence, and the corresponding label we have to perform a sequence classification.
-Classification, is because even though the output data contains a couple data points, they are not sequential and independent of each-other so all can be viewed all can be represented as a single prediction.
+Classification, is because even though the output data contains a couple data points, they are not sequential and independent of eachother so all can be viewed all can be represented as a single prediction.

 To evaluate the model, we will simply use the L1 loss, which is simply